johnstel/EntraAppExpiration/README.md

-# Microsoft Entra ID App Registrations Report Generator
+# Azure AD App Registrations Toolkit

-This PowerShell script is designed to automate the generation of reports for Microsoft Entra ID app registrations.
-It utilizes Microsoft Graph PowerShell modules to fetch applications, their credentials, and owners, then generates a CSV report detailing each application's information including credential expiration.
-Additionally, the script manages log and CSV files by retaining only the most recent ones based on specified criteria.
+This repository contains two PowerShell scripts designed to manage Azure Active Directory (Azure AD) app registrations.
+The first script, `Get-AppRegStatus.ps1`, generates reports on the status of app registrations, including credential expiration.
+The second script, `CreateAADApps.ps1`, creates random app registrations in Azure AD for testing purposes.

 ## Prerequisites

-Before running this script, ensure you have the following:
+Before using these scripts, ensure you have the following:
 - PowerShell 5.1 or higher.
+- Appropriate permissions in Azure AD to create and manage app registrations.
-- Microsoft Graph PowerShell SDK.
-The script will attempt to install these modules if they are not present:
+- Microsoft Graph PowerShell SDK for `Get-AppRegStatus.ps1`.
-  - `Microsoft.Graph`
-  - `Microsoft.Graph.Beta`
+- AzureAD PowerShell Module for `CreateAADApps.ps1`.

 ## Installation

-1. Clone this repository or download the script to your local machine.
+1. Clone this repository or download the scripts to your local machine.
 2. Open PowerShell as an Administrator.
-3. Navigate to the directory where the script is saved.
+3. Navigate to the directory where the scripts are saved.
-4. If it's the first time running the script or if you haven't installed the Microsoft Graph PowerShell modules, the script will attempt to install them for you.

-## Configuration

-Before running the script, you might want to adjust the following variables within the script to suit your environment:
-- `$DaysToKeepCsv`: The number of days to keep CSV reports (default is 30).
-- `$MaxLogFiles`: The maximum number of log files to retain (default is 30).

-## Usage
+## Scripts

-To run the script:
-1. Open PowerShell.
+### 1. Get-AppRegStatus.ps1

-2. Navigate to the script's directory.
-3. Execute the script by typing `.\[ScriptName].ps1` (replace `[ScriptName]` with the actual script filename).
+This script generates a CSV report detailing each Azure AD application's information, including credential expiration.

+#### Configuration

+- Adjust variables such as `$DaysToKeepCsv` and `$MaxLogFiles` as needed to fit your retention policies.

+#### Usage

+- Run `.\Get-AppRegStatus.ps1` in PowerShell.
-4. The script will connect to Microsoft Graph, fetch applications, and generate a CSV report in the same directory.
+- The script will install and import necessary Microsoft Graph PowerShell modules, connect to Microsoft Graph, and generate the report.

+### 2. CreateAADApps.ps1

+This script creates random Azure AD app registrations, useful for testing environments.

+#### Setup

+- Update the `$yourFQDN` variable in the script with your domain.
+- The script will install the AzureAD PowerShell Module if it's not already installed.

+#### Running the Script

+- Execute `.\CreateAADApps.ps1` in PowerShell.
+- The script will create app registrations with random names and log the details.

 ## Features

-- **Log Management**: Automatically generates log files for each script execution and retains only the most recent logs as specified.
-- **CSV Report Generation**: Creates a detailed CSV report of app registrations, including application names, credential names, types (Client Secret or Certificate), expiration status, and owner information.
-- **Automatic Cleanup**: Removes old CSV reports and log files based on specified retention policies.
+- **Log and CSV Management**: `Get-AppRegStatus.ps1` manages log and CSV files based on specified retention policies.
+- **Random App Registrations**: `CreateAADApps.ps1` generates random app registrations with unique names and client secrets.
+- **Detailed Reporting**: `Get-AppRegStatus.ps1` provides detailed reports on app registration statuses, including expirations.

 ## Contributing

-We welcome contributions!
-If you have suggestions for improvements or bug fixes, please feel free to fork the repository and submit a pull request.
+Contributions are welcome!
+If you have suggestions for improvements or bug fixes, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) or [COPYING](COPYING) file in the repository for the full license text.